Direct answer

 - How is RAG cost different from a single LLM call?

-- A common starting point is 400 to 800 tokens with 10% to 20% overlap.
-Smaller chunks improve precision but increase vector count and retrieval overhead.
+- A common starting point is 400 to 800 tokens with 10 to 20 percent overlap.
+Smaller chunks improve precision but increase vector count, storage, and retrieval overhead.
+Larger chunks reduce vector count but can dilute relevance.
+Tune the chunk size against actual eval scores rather than picking a number from a blog post.

-- Should I use small or large embeddings?
+- Should I use small or large embedding models?

-- Use small embeddings for cost-sensitive or broad retrieval.
+- Use small embeddings for cost sensitive or broad retrieval.
 Use larger embeddings when retrieval quality is the bottleneck and the cost is justified by accuracy or reduced human review.
+The cost gap between a small and large embedding model is usually less than the cost gap between weak retrieval and strong retrieval at scale.

-- pgvector is often cheaper when your team already operates Postgres and scale is moderate.
-Managed vector databases can justify cost when you need dedicated scaling, filtering, and operational tooling.
+- pgvector is often cheaper when your team already operates Postgres and scale is moderate, typically under 50 million vectors.
+Managed vector databases justify their cost when you need dedicated scaling, hybrid search, multi tenant isolation, or operational tooling that a generic Postgres deployment does not provide.

-- Reranking adds another model call per query or per candidate set.
-It can improve answer quality, but high-volume systems should test whether the quality gain offsets latency and cost.
+- Reranking adds another model call per query or per candidate set, typically 20 to 40 percent extra cost.
+It can materially improve answer quality, but high volume systems should test whether the quality gain offsets the latency and cost.
+Measure rerank impact on actual evals before making it permanent.